-Children with learning, physical or behavioural difficulties are identified early, using the school’s own Record of Awareness (ROA) form, so that they can be supported effectively.
-If your child has an identified special educational need, they will receive extra support in their learning from their class teacher, teaching assistant and for some children, from the Inclusion Team.
-Parents are kept fully informed if it is thought that their child would benefit from having the additional support of an Special Educational Need (SEN) Support Plan and we welcome parental involvement in the process.
+Children with learning, physical or behavioural difficulties are identified early so that they can be supported effectively.
+If your child has an identified special educational need, they will receive extra support in their learning from their class teacher, class based learning support assistant and for some children, from the Inclusion Team.
+Parents are kept fully informed if it is thought that their child would benefit from having the additional support of a Special Educational Need (SEN) Support Plan and we welcome parental involvement in the process.

-When addressing a child’s special educational needs the school’s own financial, material and human resources are initially used, and if these are not sufficient then outside expertise is sought.
+When addressing a child’s special educational needs and disabilities the school’s own financial, material and human resources are initially used, and if these are not sufficient then outside expertise is sought.
 We also receive specialist support from a range of external agencies.
 Our Inclusion Leader is always pleased to discuss any worries or concerns parents may have.

 Wheelchair access, into the main building only, is by means of a ramp in the reception outdoor area into the main school hall.
 Access into the 'pod' classrooms is also by means of a ramp.